-Shomi Kim is a Green Cites Analyst of Investment and Policy Solutions Division (IPSD).
-She is managing green cities development projects in the areas of secondary city development, solid waste management and decentralized sanitation in Rwanda, Lao PDR, and Senegal.
+Shomi Kim is a Senior Green Cites Analyst in Lao PDR.
 Her projects in the thematic area ranges from capacity building, developing inclusive green cities programs to designing policy and financial instruments.
 She also provides technical analysis and reviews on urban related policy and project documents including Green City Development Action Plan, Roadmap for Green Secondary City Development, and Feasibility Studies on Decentralized Wastewater Treatment and Waste-to-resource Opportunities.

 Prior to her current post, she was a Senior Capacity Development Officer, managing in-country capacity development and south-south knowledge exchange programs to promote green growth and green city development in Uganda, Cambodia and Fiji.